DevExpress/angular-testcafe/README.md

 Serves the Angular application, and then runs the TestCafe tests.

 # ⚠️**angular-testcafe supersedes @politie/angular-testcafe-builder**⚠️
-Original [@politie/angular-testcafe-builder](https://www.npmjs.com/package/@politie/angular-testcafe-builder) authors (Dutch National Police and Tim Nederhoff in person) have transfered repository and related code, assets and rights to DevExpress.
-It means that now it is officially maintained and supported under the name [angular-testcafe](https://www.npmjs.com/package/angular-testcafe) by original TestCafe authors - the TestCafe team.
+[@politie/angular-testcafe-builder](https://www.npmjs.com/package/@politie/angular-testcafe-builder) authors (Dutch National Police and Tim Nederhoff in person) have transferred the repository, related code, assets, and rights to DevExpress.
+The TestCafe team maintains and supports the package under the new name [angular-testcafe](https://www.npmjs.com/package/angular-testcafe).

-If you are still using [@politie/angular-testcafe-builder](https://www.npmjs.com/package/@politie/angular-testcafe-builder), it's strongly advised to switch your project to use [angular-testcafe](https://www.npmjs.com/package/angular-testcafe) instead.
-The development of [@politie/angular-testcafe-builder](https://www.npmjs.com/package/@politie/angular-testcafe-builder) is discontinued.
-It won't receive any updates, even for critical bugs and security vulnerabilities.
+If your projects are still using [@politie/angular-testcafe-builder](https://www.npmjs.com/package/@politie/angular-testcafe-builder), we recommend that you switch to [angular-testcafe](https://www.npmjs.com/package/angular-testcafe).
+The development of [@politie/angular-testcafe-builder](https://www.npmjs.com/package/@politie/angular-testcafe-builder) is discontinued: it won't receive any updates, even for critical bugs and security vulnerabilities.

 ## Install
 ```bash